JaydenHK11/JaydenHK11.github.io/_pages/about.md

 Researcher
 ======
-HCI
+Design ：I have a wide range of interests in the field of HCI, from mixed reality and haptic interfaces to human-computer interaction evaluation methods.
+I believe that HCI is the key technology for the next generation.

+HCI ：I have a wide range of interests in the field of HCI, from mixed reality and haptic interfaces to human-computer interaction evaluation methods.
+I believe that HCI is the key technology for the next generation.

-I have a wide range of interests in the field of HCI, from mixed reality and haptic interfaces to human-computer interaction evaluation methods.
+Robotic ：I have a wide range of interests in the field of HCI, from mixed reality and haptic interfaces to human-computer interaction evaluation methods.
 I believe that HCI is the key technology for the next generation.

 <!--
 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)